 The air filter affects both your heating and cooling systems by ensuring that dust and other small particles don’t become trapped within them.
 If you notice that these systems are running irregularly or on longer cycles, it could be a sign that the air filters are too old or damaged to do their part maintaining the systems.

 If you have a family member who suffers from asthma or allergies, you already know how important indoor air quality is.
 If this person seems to be struggling with these symptoms, it could have to do with your air filter.
 They are designed to block particles, including dust and dirt, from damaging your air conditioner and polluting the air of your home.

 Need help putting new filters in, or this your HVAC system is acting up?
-Contact AirOne Heating & Air Conditioning for more information or for an HVAC repair in San Marcos, TX.
+Contact AirOne Heating and Air Conditioning for more information or for an HVAC repair in San Marcos, TX.